CloudGenUser/sftp-cg-lib/README.md

 - **Args:**
 Needed:
-flag: The string that contains the actinon to execute, can be one of this: CREATEDIRECTORY, DELETEDIRECTORY, DELETEFILE, DOWNLOADIRECTORY, GETFILE, GETLISTFILES, RENAMEFILE, SAVEFILE, UPLOADIRECTORY.
+flag: The string that contains the action to execute, can be one of this: CREATEDIRECTORY, DELETEDIRECTORY, DELETEFILE, DOWNLOADIRECTORY, GETFILE, GETLISTFILES, RENAMEFILE, SAVEFILE, UPLOADIRECTORY.
 The string is not case sensitive.
-host: The host where you will connect, can be a url or ip.
+host: The host where you will connect, can be an url or ip.
-path: The path wehere you will be working on.
+path: The path where you will be working on.
 port: The port where you will access to the sftp server.,
 username: The username that have grants to connect with the sftp server.
 path: The path where is the file we want to get.
 file: The name of the file that we wnt to get.
 Optionals:
-key: Parameter that have the path where is the key and the name of the key file that can stablish connection with the sftp, if you use this parameter avoid to use the password parameter, in case you specify the two parameters this will have priority and the password will be ignored.
+key: Parameter that have the path where is the key and the name of the key file that can establish connection with the sftp, if you use this parameter avoid to use the password parameter, in case you specify the two parameters this will have priority and the password will be ignored.
-password: This parameter contains the password that can stablish connection with the sftp.
+password: This parameter contains the password that can establish connection with the sftp.
-encoding: The enconging that we want to use to get the file, if this parameter is not sended base64 will be taken as default.
+encoding: The encoding that we want to use to get the file, if this parameter is not sent base64 will be taken as default.

 - **Description:** This request will get the content of a file in a string.
-Once the request is sended, the answear will be a string in a JSon format with the result of the excecution.
+Once the request is sent, the answer will be a string in a JSon format with the result of the excecution.

-- **Sample of a request without encoding (the default countent will be get in base64):**
+- **Sample of a request without encoding (the default content will be get in base64):**
 {
 	"host":"localhost",
 	"port":22,